6.5 miles N of Burry Port

 Sleeps 2 | dog friendly

-Cabin in Carmarthenshire: Escape to the gorgeous and diverse landscapes of Carmarthenshire in Wales and experience a unique stay at Syddyn Fach.
+Cabin in Carmarthenshire: Escape to the gorgeous and diverse landscapes of Carmarthenshire in Wales and experience a unique stay at Syddyn Cowshed.

-Get away from it all and escape the bustle of the everyday at the truly wonderful rustic retreat, Syddyn Fach.
+Get away from it all and escape the bustle of the everyday at the truly wonderful rustic retreat, Syddyn Cowshed.
 A charming, dog-friendly barn conversion sleeping two, this glamping holiday will certainly be a memorable one.
-As a former milking parlour, Syddyn Fach has a fascinating history and has been lovingly restored.
+As a former milking parlour, Syddyn Cowshed has a fascinating history and has been lovingly restored.

 Step inside to discover the spacious open plan living area, complete with a cosy corner sofa, dining-table and fully equipped kitchen for cooking up a feast!
 There's also a warming wood-burner for snuggling up after a day of exploring.
 The comfy double bedroom leads down to a separate shower-room (accessed by four uneven stone steps).
 Outside, the peaceful and secluded area is the perfect spot for enjoying your morning coffee in the sunshine, accompanied by the sound of the steam trickling by.
 Spend magical evenings gathered around the fire-pit under the starry skies - don't forget to bring marshmallows!

 Nestled in a glorious location on the edge of the Gwendraeth valley, Syddyn Cowshed benefits from a glorious, tranquil countryside and picture-perfect views.
 Blissful days can be spent simply wandering through the 40 acres of stunning countryside and revelling in the fresh air.
 Dreamy…